-But as I've set out in some detail above, I think that Revolut still should have recognised that consumer might have been at risk of financial harm from fraud when they made payment 6, and in those circumstances, it should have declined the payment and made further enquiries.
-If it had taken those steps, I am satisfied it would have prevented the losses consumer suffered.
-The fact that the money used to fund the scam came from elsewhere and/or wasn't lost at the point it was transferred to consumer's own account does not alter that fact and I think Revolut can fairly be held responsible for consumer's loss in such circumstances.
+But as I've set out in some detail above, I think that Revolut still should have recognised that Miss L might have been at risk of financial harm from fraud when they made payment 3, and in those circumstances, it should have declined the payment and made further enquiries.
+If it had taken those steps, I am satisfied it would have prevented the losses Miss L suffered.
+The fact that the money used to fund the scam came from elsewhere and/or wasn't lost at the point it was transferred to Miss L's own account does not alter that fact and I think Revolut can fairly be held responsible for Miss L's loss in such circumstances.
 I don't think there is any point of law or principle that says that a complaint should only be considered against either the firm that is the origin of the funds or the point of loss.

-I've also considered that consumer has only complained against Revolut.
-I accept that it's possible that other firms might also have missed the opportunity to intervene or failed to act fairly and reasonably in some other way, and consumer could instead, or in addition, have sought to complain against those firms.
-But consumer has not chosen to do that and ultimately, I cannot compel them to.
+I've also considered that Miss L has only complained against Revolut.
+I accept that it's possible that other firms might also have missed the opportunity to intervene or failed to act fairly and reasonably in some other way, and Miss L could instead, or in addition, have sought to complain against those firms.
+But Miss L has not chosen to do that and ultimately, I cannot compel her to.
 In those circumstances, I can only make an award against Revolut.

-I'm also not persuaded it would be fair to reduce consumer's compensation in circumstances where: the consumer has only complained about one respondent from which they are entitled to recover their losses in full; has not complained against the other firm (and so is unlikely to recover any amounts apportioned to that firm); and where it is appropriate to hold a business such as Revolut responsible (that could have prevented the loss and is responsible for failing to do so).
+I'm also not persuaded it would be fair to reduce Miss L's compensation in circumstances where: Miss L has only complained about one respondent from which they are entitled to recover their losses in full; has not complained against the other firm (and so is unlikely to recover any amounts apportioned to that firm); and where it is appropriate to hold a business such as Revolut responsible (that could have prevented the loss and is responsible for failing to do so).
 That isn't, to my mind, wrong in law or irrational but reflects the facts of the case and my view of the fair and reasonable position.

-Ultimately, I must consider the complaint that has been referred to me (not those which haven't been or couldn't be referred to me) and for the reasons I have set out above, I am satisfied that it would be fair to hold Revolut responsible for consumer's loss from Payment 6 (subject to a deduction for consumer's own contribution which I will consider below).
+Ultimately, I must consider the complaint that has been referred to me (not those which haven't been or couldn't be referred to me) and for the reasons I have set out above, I am satisfied that it would be fair to hold Revolut responsible for Miss L's loss from Payment 3 (subject to a deduction for Miss L's own contribution which I will consider below).

-Should consumer bear any responsibility for their losses?
+Should Miss L bear any responsibility for their losses?

 I've thought about whether Miss L should bear any responsibility for her loss connected to the payments.
-In doing so, I've considered what the law says about contributory negligence, as well as what I consider to be fair and reasonable in all of the circumstances of this complaint including taking into account Miss L's own actions and responsibility for the losses she has suffered.
+In doing so, I've considered what the law says about contributory negligence, as well as what I consider to be fair and reasonable in all of the circumstances of this complaint including taking into account Miss L' own actions and responsibility for the losses she has suffered.